 Of course, nothing is ever that simple.
 Though, I believe that in our work together change is possible and that we can discover this new path.

 I am trained in several modalities of counselling and psychotherapy.
 My personal guiding principle is that the map is not the territory, and that therefore individuals should be respected in their difference and given the time and space to be themselves.

-I normally can offer face to face counselling at South Coast Counselling, 198 Church Road in Hove.
+As of June 2021 can now offer face to face counselling at South Coast Counselling, 198 Church Road in Hove.